kazurayam/KS_ObjectRepositoryGarbageCollector/docs/index.md

 # \[Katalon Studio\] Object Repository Garbage Collection

-You can download a Katalon Studio project at <https://github.com/kazurayam/ObjectRepositoryGarbageCollection/releases> which presents the sample code.

 ## Problem to solve

+Let me start with explaining what problem this library is designed to solve.

-The sample project has a Test Case named [Test Cases/main/TC1](https://github.com/kazurayam/ObjectRepositoryGarbageCollection/blob/develop/Scripts/main/TC1/Script1677544889443.groovy), which is as follows:
+I will present a sample Katalon Studio project that has a Test Case named [Test Cases/main/TC1](https://github.com/kazurayam/ObjectRepositoryGarbageCollection/blob/develop/Scripts/main/TC1/Script1677544889443.groovy).
+The script is as follows:

     import static com.kms.katalon.core.testobject.ObjectRepository.findTestObject
     import com.kms.katalon.core.model.FailureHandling as FailureHandling